gemini64/a1-llm/worklog.md

 To build our language inventories we sourced a variety of documents from various language teaching/training entities.
 When applicable, we selected the morpho-syntactic elements listed as 'language reception' objectives for A1 learners.

-The inventories we built and added as context to our writing prompts list every grammatical and syntactical element that can be used to complete the writing task proposed.
+The inventories we built and used to guide our writing tasks list every grammatical and syntactical element that can be used to complete the task proposed.

-The inventories are language specific and have been edited:
+Inventories are language specific and an effort has been made:
 - to remove redundant element
-- to follow a precise hierachical structure (this was done mainly for information clarity's sake and as a general prompt-engineering good practice, basically we tried to list and organize inventory items in hierarchical markdown lists)
+- to follow a precise hierachical structure (mainly for information clarity's sake and as a general prompt-engineering good practice, basically we tried to list and organize inventory items in hierarchical markdown lists)

 See this [document](https://docs.google.com/document/d/11e0GFoavUTXkjSIVbYkgDbfPdKL7Jjy0qdq9vmepLP0) for additional details.

 ### Manual evaluation
-As a first evaluation step, we used gpt-4o to generate the completitions for 12 prompts for each language.
+As a first evaluation step, we used gpt-4o to generate completitions for 12 prompts (for each language).
 These completitions were manually checked and evaluated with a boolean (conforms to constraints/does not conform to constraints) label.

-Additionally a list of errors in constraints compliance was added to evaluation samples that were found to be non-constraints conformant.
+Additionally, specifics about errors in constraints compliance were listed when applicable.

 This manual evaluation procedure was performed on:
 - text generated using prompts in (taget language) for generation of text in (target language). see this [directory](https://drive.google.com/drive/folders/14vfWPtB0h00aFxoFeTBXtoZW6FM-CUgf?usp=drive_link)